Flow-Scanner/lightning-flow-scanner-core/readme.md

 ## Usage

+### Installation

-The Lightning Flow Scanner Core can be used as a dependency in Node.js and browser environments, or as a standalone UMD module.
+The Lightning Flow Scanner Core can be used as a dependency in Node.js and browser environments, or used as a standalone UMD module.
+To install:

-### Install As Dependency

-To install the module as a dependency run:

 ```bash
 npm install @flow-scanner/lightning-flow-scanner-core